Slovakia plans to keeping using AstraZeneca despite pause - WTMJ

 “We still count on AstraZeneca in our vaccination plan,” Lengvarsky said.

-Millions of doses of AstraZeneca have been safely administered in Europe, but concerns linger over a rare type of blood clot seen in an extremely small number of recipients.
+Millions of dozes of AstraZeneca have been safely administered in Europe, but concerns linger over a rare type of blood clot seen in an extremely small number of recipients.

 Denmark and Norway, countries which are very cautious with all vaccines, suspended their use of AstraZeneca shots in March amid news of the rare blood clots.